WSP 329 — The Science of Being Memorable and Influencing Decisions

 Prerequisite: Advanced-level proficiency in spoken English.
 Students are required to bring a fully charged laptop computer to class.

 Carmen Simon, Cognitive NeuroscientistCarmen Simon consults with major corporations on human memory and decision-making processes.
-She has worked with AT&T, Google, Genentech, Microsoft, Adobe, and ESPN, among others.
 Simon is the author of Impossible to Ignore: Creating Memorable Content to Influence Decisions.
-She received PhDs in instructional technology and cognitive psychology, with a focus on neuroscience.
+She received doctorates in instructional technology and cognitive psychology, with a focus on neuroscience.

 Textbooks for this course: